NikkyArmstrong/parser/devblog.md

 Now we can override GetResponse to take an error code and give us the right error.
 Now we can say if we are a verb and we're missing an object -> what do we look at?
 We can run the tests and make sure the State tests pass.
 The parser tests will fail, we need to refactor the parser in a moment.
 Write here about how to run tests with only certain categories.

 Now - we'll extend these tests to cover each verb we currently support, and the rest of the grammar object.
-You can see that in commit: <TBA>, <TBA>
+You can see that in commit: `460a5f2044f2917f18fcfb762fea4b8512e686e4`

 (Quick detour to make the cmake better and to split the tests into multiple files: `fdcc11cddd2becb30fb8009816ccbaad287d5a89`.
 For some reason intellisense doesn't work for "Parser.h" but does for <src/Parser.h> even though both compile and work - fixed by updating c_cpp_properties.json)

 Then - we update the parser tests to remove tests if they are duplicates of the state tests and we think they are unnecessary, and update the parser to use the correct logic.
+In order for the tests to pass now, the default behaviour for GetResponse needs to be to return "Sorry?".

+ALL TESTS PASS

+NOW - the code could be better, in lots of places.
+But we are back to only having the one failing test.
+When we pass this test we can do a refactor pass.